wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 2.3.0 =
+* Greatly improved documentation.
+* Help tabs added to admin screens for easy access to documentation and to unclutter the admin input screens.
+* Updated with new simpler workflow Demo.
+* Bugfix for issue with delete when 'use_public_dir="1"' attribute was set, a registered user was logged on, and the server was remote.

 = 2.2.0 =
 * Added extra shortcut field %%USER_ID%%.
 * Added extra shortcut field %%USER_GROUP_XXXX_EMAILS%%.